San Juan Puerto Rico Temple

-The San Juan Puerto Rico Temple is a temple of the Church of Jesus Christ of Latter-day Saints (LDS Church) in San Juan, Puerto Rico.
+The San Juan Puerto Rico Temple is the 176th operating temple of the Church of Jesus Christ of Latter-day Saints (LDS Church), located in San Juan, Puerto Rico.
+The intent to build the temple was announced on October 7, 2018, by church president Russell M. Nelson, during general conference.
+It is the church's third temple in the Caribbean and the only one in Puerto Rico, serving the 23,000 members who live there.

+The temple has a domed spire and has a Spanish colonial architectural style.
+A groundbreaking ceremony, to signify the beginning of construction, was held on May 15, 2019, conducted by Walter F. Gonzalez, a church general authority.

 History

-The intent to construct the temple was announced by church president Russell M. Nelson on October 7, 2018, during the Sunday afternoon session of the church's general conference.

-Nelson announced 11 other temples at the same time, bringing the total number of temples operating, under construction, or announced at that time to 201.
+The intent to construct the temple was announced by church president Russell M. Nelson on October 7, 2018, during general conference, with 11 other temples announced at the same time.
+That brought the total number of temples operating, under construction, and announced at that time to 201.

-Following the release of an artist's rendering of the temple a few days earlier, on January 17, 2019, the LDS Church announced that a groundbreaking to signify beginning of construction would be held on May 4, 2019, with Walter F. González, the president of the church's Caribbean Area, assigned to preside.
-When that groundbreaking was subsequently held on that date, Church leaders in attendance noted that construction of the temple was anticipated to take around two years to complete.
+Following release of an artist's rendering of the temple a few days earlier, on January 17, 2019, the church announced that a groundbreaking to signify the beginning of construction would be held on May 4, 2019, with Walter F. González, the president of the church's Caribbean Area, presiding.
+At the groundbreaking, church leaders noted that construction of the temple was anticipated to take about two years.

-The temple was originally planned to be completed in 2021.
-Delays were expected in response to the coronavirus pandemic.
-The temple was dedicated by D. Todd Christofferson on January 15, 2023.
+The temple was originally planned to be completed in 2021, but construction was delayed due to the COVID-19 pandemic.
+A public open house was held from December 1-17, 2022, and the temple was dedicated by D. Todd Christofferson on January 15, 2023, with over 2,100 church members watching remotely during the three sessions held.